lusy/pydataBerByeBye/slides.md

 * Prestige: die Sprache oder Varietät, aus der entlehnt wird, wird als prestigeträchtiger angesehen.
 * im konkreten Fall “Entlehnungen zwischen dem Spanischen und dem Englischen in den USA” können Anglizismen als neutralisierende Begriffe zwischen den ver- schiedenen Varietäten des Spanischen dienen.

 ---

-# Future work / What would I do differently today

-* pattern is not ported for python3
-    ** 3 years old work; pattern seemed a better choice at the time, today it is still not ported for python3
-* non-exhaustive scrape because of irregular html; scrapy? it would have been an option back then as well, I just did not do my research properly
-* generate more complete word lists
-* better approach to language recognition?
-  * `langid.py` detects language for whole snippet with certain probability
-  * nltk.corpus.words.words() for English only
-* automatic classification into categories
-  * supervised learning
-  * clustering

----